 It is great to show patients that they don’t have to brace with everything they have.
 Instead it is a case of ‘not too little – not too much’.

 RTUS can be helpful in the following situations:

 - Sacroiliac and pelvic pain

 - After surgery, especially back, abdominal or pelvic surgery

 - To help achieve best performance of core muscles in sport

 If you are doing Pilates, the Real Time Ultrasound assessment may be a part of your initial assessment, as part of the process of learning how to feel your deep stabilising or ‘core’ muscles.

-To get an image of transversus abdominis, you are lying on your back with your tummy exposed, and the probe is put just above your hip bone, and in the centre of your tummy.
+To get an image of transversus abdominis, you are lying on your back or your side with your tummy exposed, and the probe is put just above your hip bone on your side.